 - Prior recipients are eligible for this scholarship with re-application.

 Applications are sought in the Fall, via the online Scholarship Suite tool available through the SLU portal.

-Awards for Graduating Students
+Awards for Graduating Seniors

 The winners of these awards are chosen by faculty in the department of mathematics and statistics.
 Students do not apply for these awards.

 Each year, the department faculty recognizes a single graduating mathematics major as the recipient of the James D. Collins Outstanding Senior award.
 The Collins award is the highest honor within the College of Arts and Sciences, with each department recognizing a single graduate.
 The winner receives an engraved medallion and is recognized in the precommencement program, as well as at the department's year-end reception.

 The Garneau award established in 1924 by Mrs. James Garneau in memory of her husband.
 It is an annual cash award to one or more of the most outstanding graduating seniors in mathematics.

 The Al and Shelly Beradino Award is an annual award given each year to an undergraduate math major who has exhibited a collegial spirit within the Department of Mathematics and Statistics with a commitment to its programs.